France commemorates its 'forgotten' African veterans

-Macron will gather on Thursday at the Boulouris national cemetery in Saint-Raphael, the site of one of the beaches in Provence, where some 400 troops were killed during the Provence landings.
+Macron will gather on Thursday at the Boulouris National Cemetery in Saint-Raphael, the site of one of the beaches in Provence, where some 400 troops were killed during the landings.

 Unlike the Normandy landings, Operation Dragoon as it was codenamed, saw a massive involvement by French soldiers, mainly from France's colonies in Africa and the Caribbean.